Postgraduate taught ( full-time, part-time)

 You’ll work in purpose-built art and design studios, with open access to our printmaking, bookbinding, letterpress and laser cutting facilities, and training from dedicated technicians.
-We also have many digital imaging resources that you’ll be able to use, including Macs, scanners, and A3/large-format printers, as well as photography darkrooms, animation and moving image studios and 3D workshops.
-Our University’s Media Services Unit stocks photographic and recording equipment that you can borrow.
+We have many digital imaging resources that you can use, including Macs, scanners and A3/large-format printers, as well as photography darkrooms, animation and moving image studios and 3D workshops.
+You can also borrow photographic and recording equipment from our University’s Media Services Unit.

 The part-time course fee assumes that you're studying at half the rate of a full-time student (50% intensity).
 Course fees will be different if you study over a longer period.
 All fees are for guidance purposes only.